AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_web_ng.md

         if (mediaType === "audio") {
             // Get the RemoteAudioTrack object in the AgoraRTCRemoteUser object. const remoteAudioTrack = user.audioTrack;
             // Play the remote audio track.
-No need to pass any DOM element. remoteAudioTrack.play();
+            remoteAudioTrack.play();
         }

         // Listen for the "user-unpublished" event
         rtc.client.on("user-unpublished", user => {
-            // Get the dynamically created DIV container. const remotePlayerContainer = document.getElementById(user.uid);
-            // Destroy the container.
-            remotePlayerContainer.remove();
+            // Unsubscribe from the tracks of the remote user. await rtc.client.unsubscribe(user);
         });

     });